$416M heading to Nevada for internet improvements

 The White House announced on Monday its allocations of $42.5 billion to all 50 states and U.S. territories as part of the “Internet for All” initiative.

-Nevada will receive $416 million to expand access to high-speed internet, Sen. Jacky Rosen announced Monday.
+Nevada will receive $416 million to expand access to high-speed internet, federal officials announced Monday.

+President Joe Biden on Monday pledged that every household in the nation would have internet access by 2030 using cables made in the U.S.

+“High-speed internet isn’t a luxury anymore,” he said.
+“It’s become an absolute necessity.”

-The funding, which President Joe Biden called the “biggest investment in high-speed internet ever” in a White House address Monday, comes from the bipartisan Infrastructure Investment and Jobs Act’s Broadband Equity, Access and Deployment Program.
+The funding, which Biden called the “biggest investment in high-speed internet ever,” comes from the bipartisan Infrastructure Investment and Jobs Act’s Broadband Equity, Access and Deployment Program.

 Nevada will receive its formal notice of allocation June 30, and the state will have 180 days from the date of that formal notice to submit its initial proposals that describe how they propose to run their grant programs, according to a news release from the “Internet for All” initiative.